 After a refreshing breakfast, the group reassembled at the Society House, where a short introduction to Sri Aurobindo, the Mother and Sri Aurobindo Ashram was given by Beloo Mehra (Research Associate, SAFIC).
 This was followed by a talk on the significance of making a continuous effort at becoming aware of oneself in every activity of the mind, heart, life-force and the physical body as the basis of spiritual discipline.
 Several key aspects of the Ashram which make it different from other ashrams were also emphasized.
 A specific mention was made of the Ashram being a veritable laboratory to work out the future society, where following the motto, ‘All Life is Yoga’, that is, all outer activity is invested with the effort to become conscious and raise its quality in the subjective existence along with an effort to inject this motive in the activities of everyday life.

-A small walking tour of the Ashram area, led by Beloo Mehra, Ranjana Swain and Priya Taneja (intern at SAFIC), was the next session on the agenda.
+A small walking tour of the Ashram area, led by the SAFIC team, was the next session on the agenda.
 The tour included a visit to the Samadhis of Sri Aurobindo and the Mother; Sri Smriti (a little museum with a few articles of importance to Sri Aurobindo and the Mother, SABDA (the